tomdstanton/GetAlleles/README.md

 Input:

+  Input files / stdin can be compressed

-  reference            Reference genes in ffn(.gz) format assembly             Assembly file(s) in fna(.gz) format
+  reference            Reference genes in ffn format, use - for stdin assembly             Assembly file(s) in fna format

 Allele options:

-  -i 80, --min-id 80   Minimum identity percentage for alignment -c 80, --min-cov 80  Minimum coverage percentage for alignment --table 11           Codon table to use for translation --dna-hashfunc sha1  Algorithm for hashing the allele DNA sequence --pro-hashfunc md5   Algorithm for hashing the allele protein sequence
+  -i 80, --min-id 80   Minimum identity percentage for alignment -c 80, --min-cov 80  Minimum coverage percentage for alignment --best-n 0           Best N hits per reference or 0 to report all (that pass filters) --cull               Culls overlapping references so only the best is kept (that pass filters) --table 11           Codon table to use for translation --dna-hash sha1      Algorithm for hashing the allele DNA sequence --aa-hash md5        Algorithm for hashing the allele AA sequence

 Output options:

-  -o , --tsv           Write/append tsv report to file (default: stdout) --ffn [alleles.ffn]  Output allele nucleotide sequences (single file or directory) --faa [alleles.faa]  Output allele amino acid sequences (single file or directory) --no-header          Suppress header line
+  -o , --tsv           Write/append tsv report to file (default: stdout) --ffn [alleles.ffn]  Output allele DNA sequences (single file or directory) --faa [alleles.faa]  Output allele AA sequences (single file or directory) --alt-header         Sample-specific fasta headers --no-header          Suppress header in TSV

 Other options: